pzzd/thinking-about-deep-learning/14_backpropagation.md

 Calculating deltas is often as efficient as calculating outputs.
 - When we evaluate a sample, use feed-forward, left-to-right flow. the output from a neuron A to neuron C uses a connection with weight AC.
 The result is Ao x AC.
 - To compute A-delta, go from right to left.
 C-delta uses the connection AC to neuron A as C-delta x AC (which is A-delta).
 - Going right to left, you have to treat the output layer as a special case because there are 'next layer' deltas to use.
-The special way to treat the output layer neurons, to find every neuron's delta, is to use the error gradient for a prediction about how to change the output.  neuron's delta = neuron's m / network erro m.
+The special way to treat the output layer neurons, to find every neuron's delta, is to use the error gradient for a prediction about how to change the output.  neuron's delta = neuron's m x network error's m.
 - We didn't deal with activation functions.
 With them the basics are the same, but there are a lot of details.